itdelatrisu/opsu/README.md

 ### First Run
 The `Music Offset` value will likely need to be adjusted when playing for the first time, or whenever hit objects are out of sync with the music.
-This and other game options can be accessed by clicking the wrench icon in the song menu.
+This and other game options can be accessed by clicking the "Other Options" button in the song menu.

 ## Building
 opsu! is distributed as a Maven project.